-Vancouver Hospice Society is an 8 bed in patient hospice that supports approximately 150 patient’s, plus family and friends annually.
-People stay at the hospice at end of life and are there for 3 months or less.
+Vancouver Hospice Society is an 8 bed inpatient hospice that supports approximately 150 patient’s, plus family and friends annually.
+People stay at the hospice at the end of life and are there for 3 months or less.
 The average length of stay is 2-3 weeks.
-Vancouver Hospice supports people from 19 years old and up who are living with a life threatening illness.
+Vancouver Hospice supports people who are living with a life threatening illness.